mpollard33/Unit5.CapstoneProject/README.md

 ## Contact

-For any inquiries or questions, you can reach out to the project maintainer:
+For any inquiries or questions, you can reach out to me:

 - Email: mpollard33@gmail.com